wanwenli/wap-scripts/CSR-Bot/README.md

 * Install the extension on your chrome.
-* Fill in the working hour for *at least* one day for each month, such that the bot can pick up a project from the "recently used project."
+* Fill in the working hour for *at least* one day for each month, such that the bot can pick up a project from the lists of "recently used projects".
 * Click the extension and enjoy!

 ### Notes

 On a few pages the waiting time can be as long as 15 seconds.
-This is a hack to waiting the rendering to complete.
+This is a hack to wait for the rendering to complete.